Winter School – Environmental crimes (online course)

 Giornate/orari delle lezioni

-The curriculum of the course focuses on:
+The curriculum of the course may focus on:

 - Environment and geopolitics

 - The concept of environmental protection and its evolution

 - Existing international legal frameworks to prevent crimes against the environment